Connect with others who understand.

 Is Crab a Shellfish?

 Crabs are a type of shellfish and are considered crustaceans.
 Other crustaceans include shrimp, lobster, crayfish, and prawns.
-Mollusks are another type of shellfish.
-Examples of mollusks are scallops, mussels, snails, octopus, squid, clams, and abalone.
+Mollusks, another type of shellfish, include scallops, mussels, snails, octopus, squid, clams, and abalone.

 Most people who are allergic to one class of shellfish (for instance, crustaceans) also experience allergic reactions from other foods in that class.
 But not everyone is in that category.
 It’s possible to be allergic to specific species of shellfish, such as certain types of crabs, without being allergic to shrimp.